 Figure 1-2 illustrates how Oracle Database Vault addresses the following database security concerns:

 Administrative privileged account access to application data: In this case, Oracle Database Vault prevents the database administrator from accessing the schemas that are protected by the Finance realm.
 Although the database administrator is the most powerful and trusted user, this administrator does not need access to application data residing within the database.

-Separation of duties for application data access: In this case, the HR realm owner, created in Oracle Database Vault, has access to the HR realm schemas.
+Separation of duties for application data access: In this case, the

 Figure 1-2 Oracle Database Vault Security